openfheorg/openfhe-development/docs/assets/sphinx_rsts/modules/pke/pke_encoding.rst

     - Packs integers into a vector of size ``n``
     - Element-wise ops: Supports only element-wise addition (``EvalAdd``), but not multiplication.
 Thus, typically only works well when no multiplications are necessary
     - Scalar ops: multiplication supported
-    - Note: is rarely used
+    .. note:: is rarely used.

 ``Encoding Params``
     - The object containing the parameters for encoding.
 These parameters are kept and continually reused (can be modified) during the encoding of new values